Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

 ## Overview

 Jumpstart Agora provides a simple deployment process using Azure Bicep and PowerShell that minimizes user interaction.
-This automation automatically configures the Contoso HyperMarket scenario environment, including the infrastructure, the Contoso HyperMarket AI applications, CI/CD artifacts, observability components, and cloud architecture.
+This automation automatically configures the Contoso Hypermarket scenario environment, including the infrastructure, the Contoso Hypermarket AI applications, CI/CD artifacts, observability components, and cloud architecture.
 The diagram below details the high-level architecture that is deployed and configured as part of the automation.

 ![Architecture diagram](./img/architecture_diagram.png)

-Deploying the "Contoso HyperMarket" scenario consists of the following steps (once prerequisites are met).
+Deploying the "Contoso Hypermarket" scenario consists of the following steps (once prerequisites are met).

   1. Deploy infrastructure - The user deploys a Bicep file that creates the infrastructure in an Azure resource group.
   2. Bicep template deploys multiple Azure resources including the Client virtual machine.